 The dominant hand is usually the first site of pain when someone begins to develop carpal tunnel; however, this can depend on the activity of the person.
 Seeing symptoms in both hands is not unusual.
 It is unfortunate that in a lot of cases the site of the issue goes untreated as the focus is put on where the pain is occurring.
 Nerve irritation in both arms can stem from the spine and is seen in many carpal tunnel situations.
 This is the exact reason as to why a large proportion (40%) of surgeries to resolve carpal tunnel are ineffective.
 It is also worthy to note that carpal tunnel is 3 times more prevalent in women just based on the size of the tunnel itself.

 The underlying cause of your carpal tunnel syndrome will affect the treatment that you receive.
 Physical therapy, decompression surgeries, and medications provide short-term relief but fail to correct the main interference.
 As in any situation, it is recommended that you start with a non-invasive treatment.
 Correction of the nerve interference in the spine should refrain symptoms from reappearing.
 An examination of your condition will provide our team with the correct information to create a treatment plan that is unique to you.
 Substantial improvements have been noted following adjustments of the spine.
 Wrist bone adjustments may be considered if symptoms continue after spinal adjustment.

-Our Santa Maria chiropractic team at Restorative Spine & Joint understands how difficult the process of treating carpal tunnel syndrome can be; however, we are here to make it as stress-free as possible.
+Our Santa Maria medical team at Restorative Spine & Joint understands how difficult the process of treating carpal tunnel syndrome can be; however, we are here to make it as stress-free as possible.
 Do not hesitate to contact us with any questions you may have about carpal tunnel.